nhn/tui.image-editor/docs/Basic-Tutorial.md

 <br>

-### 4. Menu, Submenu svg icon setting
+### 4. Menu, Submenu SVG icon setting

-In the image below, the red and blue areas are set using the svg icon.
+In the image below, the red and blue areas are set using the SVG icon.

 ![svgIcon](https://user-images.githubusercontent.com/35218826/75416627-1ca5e780-5972-11ea-9a55-b179686536de.png)

 #### Two ways to set the icon

-1. **Use default svg built** into imageEditor without setting svg file path (Features added since version v3.9.0).
+1. **Use default SVG built** into imageEditor without setting SVG file path (Features added since version v3.9.0).
     * This is the default setting for Image Editor.
     * It's easy to change the color to match the icon state as shown below, but it uses the built-in default shape so you can't change the icon's appearance.
         ```js